3 Unique Teas That Turn the Tables on Beautiful Traditions

 Would you ever steep green tea for long periods of time in scalding hot water?
 Would you ever steep your tea leaves for 12 hours?
 How do you feel about adding butter or salt to your tea?

-1. Morocco - Maghreb Tea
+1. Morocco - Maghrebi Tea

-How is Maghreb Tea Made?
+How is Maghrebi Tea Made?

 What is the Moroccan Tea Ritual?

-When in Morocco, you’ll find their tea ceremony fascinating and maybe very different from what you’re accustomed to.
-For instance, tea is poured high, which creates a long stream of water and allows a frothiness to form in the tea cups.
-This also might be a way to add oxygen back into the water that is lost during boiling, and it might help cool your cup of tea down just a bit.
+This unique tea is poured high, creating a long stream of water that allows a frothiness to form in the tea cups.
+It’s also a way to add oxygen back into the water that was lost during boiling, and it might help cool your cup of tea down just a bit quicker.

-But why are you served exactly three cups of tea?
-The three cups are a reflection of the Maghreb proverb about tea:
+The three cups are a reflection of the Maghrebi proverb about tea:

 The first glass is as gentle as life,